List of Agents of S.H.I.E.L.D. characters: Phil Coulson (Chronicom L.M.D.)

-Following the deaths of Izel and Sarge, Enoch and Simmons created a Life Model Decoy of Phil Coulson enhanced with Chronicom technology using the remnants of the previous L.M.D.s and the memories of Coulson saved to the Framework.
+Following the deaths of Izel and Sarge, Enoch and Simmons create a Life Model Decoy of Phil Coulson enhanced with Chronicom technology using the remnants of the previous L.M.D.s and the memories of Coulson saved to the Framework.
 Upon being briefed of what has occurred since then, he joins the team in stopping the Chronicoms from changing history.
 After defeating the Chronicoms, the Coulson L.M.D. receives his counterpart's car, Lola, and travels the world.

 Melinda May

 Melinda Qiaolian May (portrayed by Ming-Na Wen) is a S.H.I.E.L.D. pilot and weapons expert nicknamed "the Cavalry", against her wishes, after a mission to Bahrain where she saved an entire S.H.I.E.L.D. team from a rogue Inhuman.
 Unbeknownst to S.H.I.E.L.D., she did this by killing a young girl named Katya Belyakov.
 Still struggling to move past this event years later, May agrees to watch her old friend and partner Coulson for Nick Fury, reporting to the latter and looking for potential side-effects of Project T.A.H.I.T.I. in the former.
 When Coulson becomes the new Director of S.H.I.E.L.D., May acts as his second-in-command, and over time begins to move past the events of Bahrain and even develop familial relationships with characters such as Skye.
 By mid-season five, she begins a relationship with Phil Coulson.
 Following the fight against the gravitonium-enhanced Glenn Talbot, May joins Coulson in his final days on Tahiti.
 In season six, she assists in dealing with threats involving Sarge's group and Izel, though she is grievously wounded in the process.
 After Simmons revives her in season seven, May gains empathetic powers, which she uses during the final battle against the Chronicoms to download empathy into the Chronicom Hunters.
 One year later, May becomes a teacher at S.H.I.E.L.D.'s Coulson Academy, with Flint as one of her students.